recerca/cinemaandtheatre/README.md

-# cinemaandtheatre
+# Cinema and Theatre
-Cinema and Theatre
+Research about Cinema and Theatre